BrendonONeill/Portfolio-Revamp/README.md

 I learnt a lot about Accessibility and understanding validation (Like your not meant to put px on images in html).

+## Working on
+Updating the bug tracking app with the new front end.

 ## Potential future features
 - Clean up next js project and add to projects.